Form Study Help & Information

 Step 1 - Select method for choosing horses

 Commonly, the two horses you wish to query will be facing each other in a race today, if so complete the first option by selecting the race from the dropdown and pressing Select.
 Alternatively you can simply enter the names of any two horses of your choice using option B and then press Proceed.
 This is straightforward but for example you could enter Denman as horse 1 and Kauto Star as horse 2 if you wished to compare the two great rivals.

 Selecting the horses you want to compare is the next stage, all horses matching the criteria you specified in step 1 are listed for your selection.
 To choose just click to the left hand side of each appropriate horse and then press Proceed.
 If you are having trouble identifying your horse its likely you have mis-spelled its name - you can restart the tool at any time by pressing the link on collateral form tool at the top.

 The final stage - the form you are looking for.
 Confirmation will be shown of the two horses in the query and you will be displayed any head to head form (left hand panel) or collateral form (right hand panel).
 For each appropriate piece of form you will be shown the finishing place and weight carried for each horse in that form-line race each day.
 You can click the date of the race to open and view full details.

 Hot/cold races featureVideo overview of Hot/Cold Races here.
-This is a tool we designed to assist you when searching for races producing good or bad form.
+This is a tool I designed to assist you when searching for races producing good or bad form.
 Previously trying to identify the races going on to produce form was extremely time consuming but using Hot/Cold Races we can instantly check in mass and therefore recognise where winners and placed form is coming from or which races are working out extremely badly.
 This facility checks either the next or the next two subsequent runs of every horse in races matching your specifications.
 Beyond the second race, it is considered less and less relevant.

 Operating Hot/Cold Races